wattx and Cornell Tech are collaborating to tackle the challenge of personal data privacy and control.

 Companies benefit from insights and the possible validation of topics they’ve been working on.

 Companies benefit from insights and the possible validation of topics they’ve been working on.
-Sometimes, companies also take the learnings from the studio curriculum and apply it to their own organizations.
+Sometimes, companies also take the learnings from the studio curriculum and apply them to their own organizations.

 I am excited to have a really bright team of students taking on a concept we’ve discussed and researched before, but taking it to the next level of development - while taking advantage of some of our own user research!